polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 and insert it into the SD card slot on the HiFive Unleashed board, and then power-on the DEV-KIT.

 ### Rebuilding the Linux Kernel
-To rebuild your kernel or to change the machine being targeted, type the following from the top level of mpfs-linux-sdk:
+To rebuild your kernel or to change the machine being targeted, type the following from the top level of polarfire-soc-buildroot-sdk:
 ```
 $ make clean
 $ make DEVKIT=<devkit>